decentralized-identity/didcomm-messaging/docs/spec-files/encryption.md

 Keys used by DIDComm envelopes MUST be sourced from the DIDs exchanged between two agents.
 Specifically, both sender and recipient encryption keys MUST be retrieved from the respective DID document's `keyAgreement` verification section as per the [DID Document Keys](https://identity.foundation/didcomm-messaging/spec/#did-document-keys) definition.

-When Alice is preparing an envelope intended for Bob, the packing process should use a key from both hers and Bob's DID document's `KeyAgreement` section.
+When Alice is preparing an envelope intended for Bob, the packing process should use a key from both hers and Bob's DID document's `keyAgreement` section.

-Assuming Alice has a DID Doc with the following `KeyAgreement` definition (source: [DID V1 Example 17](https://www.w3.org/TR/did-core/#example-17-key-agreement-property-containing-two-verification-methods)):
+Assuming Alice has a DID Doc with the following `keyAgreement` definition (source: [DID V1 Example 17](https://www.w3.org/TR/did-core/#example-17-key-agreement-property-containing-two-verification-methods)):
 ```jsonc
 {
   "@context": "https://www.w3.org/ns/did/v1",